 “We’re seeing major increases in customer moving volume, even though winter is normally a slow time for the moving industry overall,” said Kahle.

 This change in seasonal demand suggests that people thinking about a move in 2021 should plan ahead, research moving options, and make their reservations as early as they can.
 That can be easier and less risky with a company that offers portable containers for moving rather than a traditional mover.
 Consumers should also look for a company that allows for flexible scheduling and rescheduling, another feature that is not common with conventional moving companies.
-With PODS, customers can reschedule their dates without needing to worry about extra fees and receive a full refund on any deposits if service is cancelled just 24 hours before the first container delivery.
+With PODS, customers can reschedule their dates without needing to worry about extra fees and can reschedule or cancel at no cost if they do so at least three days before their initial container delivery date.
 Full-service movers tend to stick to a more rigid schedule, making it harder to adjust when moving plans change.

 Cities with more affordability, better weather, and less congestion continue to attract the most growth.